 This joint event will provide a forum for fruitful discussions and interactions among researchers and professionals from industry and institutional sectors on decision making under uncertainty in a complex world.
 The conference will be within the scopes of both CMS and EWGSO and, in particular, it will focus on models, methods and computational tools in stochastic, robust and distributionally robust optimization and on computational aspects of management science with emphasis on risk management, valuation problems, measurement applications.
 Traditional fields of application, such as finance, energy, water management, logistics, supply chain management, and emerging ones, such as healthcare, climate risk and sustainable development, will be included.

 ECSO-CMS 2021 is jointly organized by the Department of Economics of Ca’ Foscari University of Venice, the CMS Journal and the EURO Working Group on Stochastic Optimization.

 Best student paper prize

-A prize of 600 euro for the student best paper will be awarded.
+A prize for the student best paper will be awarded.
 Papers should be nominated via e-mail by the students’ supervisors ( email@example.com).
-Deadline for the submissions to the prize is May 15th 2020.

 The program will include a devoted session for presenting the best papers to compete for the prize, such that the jury could make the final choice.
 The paper does not have to be published.
 The papers should be principally authored by the student, but co-authors are permitted as long as their contributions are clarified.
 Only registered participants’ papers will be considered for the prize.